bLUr (2025)

 Photography by Maria Baranova

-Built in cycles of desire and fierce compassion, bLUr exists within a landscape of physical and emotional crisis.
+Built in cycles of desire and fierce compassion, and culling from the haunting experience of having witnessed a loved one overdose, blur exists within a landscape of physical and emotional crisis.
 Five performers of exquisite humanity navigate urgent interventions, tender and brutal rescues, inside a space of howling hunger and deeply erotic tenderness.
 In bLUr, time warps and haunts, reminding us of our fragility, power, and need to care for and rescue one another.

 Featuring performers Burr Johnson, Joanna Kotze, Ashley Merker, Jacoby Pruitt, Donovan Reed